Divine-Mods/divinityunbound/README.md

 Unholy Silencer - Attacks mobs within a radius around it.
 Utilizes sword in inventory to calculate damage.
 Redstone Toggleable.
 (Does take into account sword enchantments, e.g. Looting, Sharpness, etc)

+Unholy Grass Block - Randomly spawns mobs every 1-10 seconds, only spawns mobs below a light level of 8.

 Knowledge Extractor - Extracts xp from player when standing on.
-Use a redstone signal to dispense stored xp.
+Use a redstone signal to dispense stored xp. **When the Knowledge Extractor is not receiving a redstone signal it will retrieve all experience orbs within a 5 block radius and store them.**

 Celestial Glass - Allows players to walk through but mobs cannot.
 Hold shift to stand on.